raghu-romp/Jx.net/README.md

 ## Examples

 Jx.net comes with well-tested examples available in the [GitHub repository](https://github.com/raghu-romp/Jx.net/tree/master/Jx.net.Tests/tests).
-Some of the basic transformation
+Below are some examples of transformation.

+*For improve readability and simplicity the statements JSON content are not stringified *

 #### 1. Interpolation
 **Source**
 ```javascript
 var sourceJson = {